jessicameyer23/stock-analysis/README.md

 ### Results
 ## 2017 Results
 In 2017, DQ stands out as a strong performer, with a return of 199%, however, the total daily volume was much smaller than the other stocks, which is a red flag.
 I would recommend that we analyze the DQ's performance over a longer period of time and continue to compare it to other stocks.
-Also, in genearl, all stocks analyzed had favorable results, but there are large differences in returns among the different companies.
+Also, in general, all stocks analyzed had favorable results, but there are large differences in returns among the different companies.

 ![image_name](https://github.com/jessicameyer23/stock-analysis/blob/main/Resources/2017%20Picture%20of%20Returns%202022-01-06%20075403.png)